ionic-team/ionic-site/docs/guide/starting.md

 <img src="http://ionicframework.com.s3.amazonaws.com/guide/0.1.0/3-mockup.png" alt="Mockup">

-To create side menus in Ionic, we can use the [Side Menu Controller](http://ionicframework.com/docs/angularjs/controllers/side-menu/).
+To create side menus in Ionic, we can use [ion-side-menus](http://ionicframework.com/docs/api/directive/ionSideMenus).
 Feel free to read up on it, but the markup needed is simple.
 Edit the `index.html` file and change the `<body>` content to look like this:

 ```html
 <body>